Telecoms empire founded by Patrick Drahi. After years of debt-fuelled expansion, the company divided itself in three parts from 2018:

 Each part has struggled with a huge debt load.
 Altice's total debt grew from €2.2bn in 2013 to €50bn in 2017 during a furious acquisition streak.

-Altice France completed a restructuring in October 2025.
-Lenders were owed €17bn rather than the original €24bn and received 45% of the firm's equity, but Drahi retained control.
-In November 2025, at Altice International, Drahi declared operations in Portugal and the Dominican Republic "unrestricted", leaving lenders exposed only to €300m of profits from the Israeli subsidiary—a leverage ratio of 27.
+Altice France completed a restructuring in late 2025.
+Lenders were owed €17bn rather than the original €24bn and received 45% of the firm's equity, but Mr Drahi retained control.
+Shortly after, at Altice International, he declared operations in Portugal and the Dominican Republic "unrestricted", leaving lenders exposed only to €300m of profits from the Israeli subsidiary—a leverage ratio of 27.

 The best hope for creditors to Altice France is a sale of SFR to a competitor.
 Prospects for lenders to Altice International are gloomier.